What's on this page?

 - Students are made aware of the alternative study options available to them (e.g. deferment, part-time, distance learning, learning breaks) to help them continue studying if they consider dropping out.
 Any student who is considering withdrawal from study should have the opportunity to speak to someone about their reasons and discuss their options.

 - A clear working relationship with the students’ union to ensure support is comprehensive and joined-up.

 - Support to ensure a successful transition out of higher education and into employment or further study.

-- Emotional support or personalised contact during holiday periods, particularly over the Christmas holidays.
-This could include Christmas lunch and a present.
+- Emotional support or personalised contact during holiday periods, and birthdays, particularly over the Christmas holidays.
+This could be Christmas lunch, a card and/or a present.

 To support graduation and beyond